11011110/blog/_posts/2026-03-15-linkage-plum-blossoms.md

 title: Linkage with plum blossoms
 date: 2026-03-15 18:47
 ---
+...except they turn out not to be plum blossoms after all; see below.

 * [Remembering Joe Halpern](https://
 blog.arxiv.org/2026/02/27/remembering-joe-halpern/) <span style="white-space:nowrap">([$$\mathbb{M}$$](https://mathstodon.xyz/@11011110/116160788907064998))</span> focuses on Joe's pivotal role in founding and guiding the CS section of the arXiv.